-This course is not being offered in 2021.
-Please view our Nursing courses for other study options.
+This program is not being offered in 2021.
+Please view our Nursing programs for other study options.

 You will have the opportunity to undertake in-depth study into aspects of primary health care that are relevant to your specific area of work and practice.